shyu216/knownoevil/src/master/paper/evm.md

 The passband is the range of frequencies that are allowed to pass through the filter with minimal attenuation.
 The stopband is the range of frequencies that are blocked or attenuated by the filter.

-### What are poles and zeros in a z-plane?

-Poles and zeros are points in the z-plane that determine the frequency response of a filter.
-Poles are the roots of the denominator polynomial, while zeros are the roots of the numerator polynomial in the z-transform of the filter.

-Z-plane is a complex plane where the z-transform of a discrete-time signal or system is represented.
-The poles and zeros of the transfer function in the z-plane provide insights into the stability and frequency response of the system.

 ### What is first-order Taylor series expansion?
 Why is it used?

 It is a linear approximation of a function around a specific point.
 It is used to estimate the value of a function near the point.
 The approximation is given by the first-order Taylor series expansion: